waze-ua/wme-assist-ua/README.md

 ### WME Assist UA

 Fork of WME Assist script for Waze map editor.
 Modified for Ukraine.
-Script relies on [WME_Toolbox](https://wiki.waze.com/wiki/Scripts/WME_Toolbox), so you must install to work.

 #### Features:
 * Checks map regions where you work